 Extinction of Animal and Plant Species

-The Florida panther is an endangered species, and faces the threat of extinction in the near future.
-The manatee is also facing the danger of extinction.
-Efforts taken by the federal government have, however, led to an increase in the number of animals such as alligators.
-These famous creatures were included in the list of endangered animals in 1977, which led to the increase in their population thereon.
+The Florida panther is an endangered species facing threat of extinction in near future.
+The manatee also faces this danger.
+Efforts taken by the federal government have, however, led to increase in the number of animals like alligators.
+These famous creatures were included in the list of endangered animals in 1977, which led to increase in their population.

-The problem of environmental pollution has resulted in the buildup of wastes to a great extent.
-There were 44 'Superfund' sites in Florida in 2010.
-Cleanup of hazardous substances from the surroundings is carried out at these sites.
-The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) is commonly referred to as 'Superfund'.
-The Agency for Toxic Substances and Disease Registry (ATSDR), created under Superfund, carries out the cleanup.
+Problem of environmental pollution has led to buildup of wastes greatly.
+As of May 3, 2010, there were 52 Superfund sites on the National Priorities List in Florida.
+Cleanup of hazardous substances from surroundings is done at these sites.
+The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) is commonly known as 'Superfund'.

-All the forms of life are interrelated and interdependent.
-Any kind of disturbance of the delicate balance of nature resulting from human intervention is bound to produce disastrous consequences.
+All forms of life are interrelated and interdependent.
+Any disturbance of the balance of nature resulting from human intervention produces disastrous consequences.
 Global warming is one such observable indication associated with climate change.
-We should therefore put our sincere efforts in conserving nature and reducing our harmful impact on our own abode.
+We should put our sincere efforts in conserving nature and reducing our harmful impact on our own abode.